Skip navigation

 During a ventilation scan:

-• You will wear a face mask and breathe in a gas that contains the radioactive tracer
+• You will wear a face mask and breathe in a harmless gas that contains the radioactive tracer.

-• A health care provider will use the scanner to take pictures of your lungs while you are holding your breath.
+• Your provider will use the scanner to take pictures of your lungs while you hold your breath.

-• Your provider will continue to take pictures while you breathe in the tracer gas for a few more minutes.
+• Your provider may reposition your body as they continue to take pictures while you breathe in the tracer gas for a few more minutes.

 • After the tracer gas has collected in your lungs, your provider will remove your face mask.
 As you breathe normally, the tracer will leave your lungs.